 Forbes Evaluates Ken Fisher’s Stock Picking

 Each year, Forbes calculates the performance of columnist recommendations assuming: (1) equal initial investments in each stock pick when published; (2) 1% trading friction for each purchase; and, (3) matching benchmark investments in the S&P 500 Index for each pick with no trading friction.
 Because matching benchmark investments are spread across the year, the benchmark performance is not the same as the annual performance of the S&P 500 Index.
-In his column for the February 10, 2014 issue of Forbes, Ken Fisher reports the performance of the recommendations made in his column during 2012, as follows: “So how did I fare last year?
-FORBES’ statheads calculate that equal bucks bet on each stock pick from my twelve 2013 columns, less a fat 1% brokerage haircut, would have done 2% worse than if put in the S&P 500 at the same times with no haircut.”
-Using the data in the 16 annual performance summary columns for 1998 through 2013, we find that:
+In his January 21, 2015 column for Forbes, Ken Fisher reports the performance of the recommendations he made in his column during 2014, as follows: “My 55 2014 stock picks lagged badly.
+Equal money invested in each, upon publication, less a 1% commission haircut, did four percentage points worse than the same money plunked into the S&P 500 (with no haircut).”
+Using data from the 17 annual performance summary columns for 1998 through 2014, we find that:

-The following chart summarizes the annual performance of Ken Fisher’s public stock picks relative to matching investments in the S&P 500 Index, as calculated by Forbes, for 1998-2013.
-Ken Fisher’s public picks outperform matching S&P 500 Index investments in 11 of 16 years.
-On average, he outperforms matching benchmark investments by 5.3% per year.
+The following chart summarizes the annual performance of Ken Fisher’s public stock picks relative to matching investments in the S&P 500 Index, as calculated by Forbes, during 1998 through 2014.
+Ken Fisher’s public picks outperform matching S&P 500 Index investments in 11 of 17 years.
+On average, he outperforms matching benchmark investments by 4.7% per year.
+A linear best-fit trend line suggests that outperformance is fading over time, but the sample period is short for trend analysis given the variability of inputs.

 Note that the S&P 500 Index may not be the most appropriate benchmark for Ken Fisher’s stock picks, many of which are non-U.S. companies.

-Following are the essential descriptions of Ken Fisher’s annual stock picking performance by year as reported in Forbes:
+Following are the essential descriptions of Ken Fisher’s annual stock picking performance by year (in reverse chronology) as reported in Forbes:

 1998: “If you had bought every one of this column’s recommendations last year, you would have done just as well as if you put your money, on the same dates, into the S&P 500 index — no better, no worse.
 That’s after docking all my recommendations, but not your hypothetical index investment, for a 1% commission cost.”

-In summary, as calculated by Forbes, Ken Fisher’s public stock picks have outperformed the broad U.S. stock market over the past 16 years by average 5.3% annually.
+In summary, as calculated by Forbes, Ken Fisher’s public stock picks have outperformed the broad U.S. stock market over the past 17 years by an average 4.7% annually, but outperformance may be fading.

 Cautions regarding findings include: